lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 keys identified by `id-hash-ml-dsa-44-with-sha512`, `id-hash-ml-dsa-65-with-sha512`, and `id-hash-ml-dsa-87-with-sha512`
-MUST NOT be used in X.509 and related PKIX protocols with the exception of the Public Key in end-entity X.509 certifacates.
+MUST NOT be used in X.509 and related PKIX protocols with the exception of the Public Key in end-entity X.509 certificates.
 Such public keys could be used beyond PKIX.

 All functions and notation used in {{fig-externalmu-ml-dsa-external}}